ms3452/2D-waveguide-demo-code/README.md

 # How to get started

+Each of the following bulletpoints can be clicked for further information:

 <details> <summary><b>Simplest simulation</b> of a refractive-index pattern</summary>

 [Notebook 1](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Notebook%201--Y-splitter.ipynb) provides code that manually defines the refractive-index distribution of a Y-splitter and simulates beam propagation through it.